-The date this email with your materials is sent is your start date for your study, and you will have 2 years from this day (for Level 3 Certificate/Diploma and Level 4 and 7 Diplomas) or 1 year for the Level 3 Award or Parts 1 or 2 of the Level 4 Diploma, or 6 months for a single unit Subject.
+The date the email with your materials is sent, is your start date for your study, and you will have 2 years from this day (for Level 3 Certificate/Diploma and Level 4 and 7 Diplomas) or 1 year for the Level 3 Award or Parts 1 or 2 of the Level 4 Diploma, or 6 months for a single unit Subject.

 How am I assessed?

 The course uses continuous assessment, so learners must successfully complete a single assignment for each unit.

 How do the assignments work?

 Once you have read the course material for each unit and feel comfortable you can request, via email, your assignment.
 You will have 4 weeks to complete that assignment and the date by which you need to submit it will be specified in the email.